Found inConnectivity

 “I don't think there's anybody more aware of the need for real-time access [to connectivity] than this community.
 They're very aware of the need and they want to look at what's out there,” he says.
 “They really value reliability.
 It has to work when they need it.”

-Clevenger sees budget and purchase models are some of the biggest challenges to greater adoption of satellite solutions.
+Clevenger sees budget and purchase models as some of the biggest challenges to greater adoption of satellite solutions.
 He says as antennas become better, smaller, and lighter, it will drive adoption.

 “Budgeting is hard because you're trying to prepare for every single ‘what if’ on a shoestring budget,” Clevenger says.
 “I'm always amazed at how state agencies and federal agencies do so much with little they're given.
 It’s almost like insurance — you can never have enough, but you can only afford what you can afford.”